junkiedan/c-code/README.md

 If you are using Debian or Ubuntu Linux, type the following apt-get command to install GNU c/c++ compiler:
 * $ sudo apt-get update
 * $ sudo apt-get install build-essential manpages-dev

+Use the following syntax to compile the program called main.c:
+* gcc program-source-code.c -o executable-file-name

 #### Example 1 ####
 Create a struct for books (author, title, price).